Radio Free Sarawak: Peter John Jaban

 Better known by his on-air pseudonym, Papa Orang Utan, Jaban is an Iban from Sarawak and a former civil servant with the Land and Survey Office of Kuching.
 He was also a former DJ of the state-owned Cats FM radio station.
-Jaban worked the airwaves for that station from 1996-1999.
+Jaban worked the airwaves for that station from 1996 to 1999.

 Jaban also served as the Deputy Chairperson of the Sarawak Dayak Iban Association and was active as a human rights activist in Sarawak.
 He is now actively involved with the Malaysian Civil Liberties Movement, a non-profit organisation based in London, United Kingdom.

 In June 2012, Jaban returned to Sarawak purportedly for a medical check up in Parti Keadilan Rakyat's Miri Branch Chairman Dr.Michael Teo's clinic, when he was accosted by three men from Dr.Michael's car.
 A press statement released by Jaban's Democratic Action Party lawyer Alan Ling Sie Kiong indicated that prior to that, Jaban was stopped at Immigration upon his entry and was told that he would be questioned by the Malaysian Special Branch.